Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 Messy Cables

 The cables can mess up a bit when folding and unfolding.
 After folding it again, the cables may be at a position that affects the front brake lever.
-Some riders occasionally find the brake levers too tight.
-But it can be fixed by moving the cords from side to side.

 As mentioned before, these 20-inch folding electric bikes are super popular these days.
-There are many comments below our Youtube review, where people say that they have a very similar bike with a different name on it.
+There are many comments below our YouTube review, where people say that they have a very similar bike with a different name on it.

 Some examples of very similar bikes: